GavRobbs/PolyCollider/README.md

 The normal vector can be said to specify a unique edge in 2D or a unique plane in 3D.
 This creates the concept of points being in front of or behind the plane.

-A point is considered in front of an edge when its direction relative to the edge is the same as its normal.
+A point is considered in front of an edge when its direction relative to the edge is the same sign as its normal and the magnitude is greater.
 For example, for an edge with a normal of (-3, 0), which means it faces left, a point at (-5, 0) is considered in front of it, because it is to the left of the edge, while a point at (2, 0) is considered to be behind it, as it is to the right of the normal direction.

 For normals at an angle, visual description becomes a bit more difficult, but its not hard to determine mathematically.
 For an edge between two points $\vec{A}$ and $\vec{B}$, we can determine if $\vec{C}$ is front of, behind or on the edge as follows: